CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: Annotator Demographic Overview

 \section{Annotator Demographic Overview}

-This section summarizes annotator demographics.
+We asked all applicants to provide when they apply: 1) List at least one relevant counseling certifications, licenses, or degrees.
+2) Provide a brief overview of their counseling experience.

+We further verified the credentials of our 100 expert annotators through multiple (disjoint) methods: (1) license numbers if provided (34 cases), (2) professional profile on platforms such as Psychology Today (38 cases), (3) working and education history on Linkedin (21 cases), (4) listings in workplace or school directories (3 cases), (5) employment and education history on public Upwork profiles (4 cases).
+We ensured that all annotators had completed counseling-related training or possessed relevant counseling experience.

 Table \ref{tab:license_degree_summary} reports the distribution of counseling licenses and degree types, while Table \ref{tab:specilization_summary} lists the specialization areas of the 100 mental-health professionals.
 Figure \ref{fig:combined_gender_race} shows the ethnicity and gender distribution of annotators.
+All data are from background questions in the survey.